ParallelMaths/parallel/pages/6-05-ten-factorial.md

 ---

-There are 6 different ways to arrange 3 objects, you might notice that `3 × 2 × 1 = 6`.
+There are 6 different ways to arrange 3 objects.
+You might notice that `3 × 2 × 1 = 6`.

 So to arrange 4 objects, you could do `4! = 4 × 3 × 2 × 1 = 24`.